 The bone marrow blood is centrifuged to concentrate the stem cells before they are injected into the injury.
-Platelet injections are also required to help jump start the stem cells and aid in the regeneration process.
+Platelet injections are also required to help jump-start the stem cells and aid in the regeneration process.

-Mesenchymal stem cell injections have been successful in treating patients who otherwise are facing surgery or joint replacement.
+Mesenchymal stem cell therapy injections have been successful in treating patients who otherwise are facing surgery or joint replacement.
 Patients typically are able to immediately return to normal activities.

 Mesenchymal stem cell injections have proven to be a great alternative to surgery and have allowed patients to avoid the lengthy and often painful rehabilitation process that are often required to restore mobility and range of motion following joint surgery.

 Mesenchymal stem cell injections can be used to treat rotator cuff tears or rotator cuff tendonitis, arthritis in the shoulder, labral tears, AC joint separation, recurrent shoulder dislocations, and thoracic outlet syndrome.